mtlong29/MySite/_posts/notes/uofl-intro-to-c-and-cpp.md/2018-01-08-getting-started-with-c-programming.md

 >Note that the character set `\0` is known as the `null` character.
 Single quotes are required when assigning data to the character data type.

 The `null` data types are a commonly used to initialize memory locations in programming languages, such as C, and relational databases, such as Oracle and SQL Server.
+Null data is undefined.

 You can also initialize your variables while declaring them: